Feminizing Brow Lift (Browplasty)

 How does a Brow Lift (Browplasty) feminize the face?

 Women tend to have higher more arched brows than men, while men have lower, heavier, and more prominent brows.
-Among the cluster of surgical procedures that comprise facial feminization surgery, a brow lift is used to raise the eyebrows to a higher, more feminine position on the face.
+Among the cluster of surgical procedures that comprise facial feminization and facial gender confirmation surgery, a brow lift is used to raise the eyebrows to a higher, more feminine position on the face.

 Will a brow lift also make me look younger?